Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 But this was no trick to split an arrow in two; this was no training to pull each other up from afterward, and no heartfelt reunion in the shape of awkward sideways touches.

 “Say goodbye to the kids for me, please,” Wei Wuxian told him.

 He kicked into his horse’s side to hurry it forward, calling for the others to follow, ignoring the cry of his name that split the sky behind them as surely as wind and rain did.

-The Wen sect remnants followed him through the hills of the Burial Mounds with fear haunting their every steps.
-They huddled close together, alpha and beta scents gone sour with fright, all of them old enough to have seen another generation grow and take power.
+The Wen sect remnants followed him through the hills of the Burial Mounds with fear haunting their every step.
+They huddled close together, qianyuan and zhongyong scents gone sour with fright, all of them old enough to have seen another generation grow and take power.

 None of them knew what they were doing here; only that Wen Qing had taken the lead from them and told them that they were now safe.
-So the twenty-odd people walked among dead land, scared of the crows perched on tombstones along their way, wary of the scentless man in black who was guiding them forth.
+So the twenty-odd people walked along the dead land, scared of the crows perched on tombstones over the way, wary of the scentless man in black who was guiding them forth.

 Wei Wuxian took them to the cave he had inhabited after his fall.
 They creeped together for warmth once he built a fire, and the twenty of them found sleep at some point or another.

 Wen Qing was the only one he showed to the deep end of the cave, where a bloodpool had grown out of all the spirits haunting the hills.